brendanhaines/brendanhaines.github.io/about.md

 ### Hi, I'm Brendan

-I guess you could say I'm a magician.
+I guess you could say I want to be a magician.
 As Arthur C. Clarke said:

 >"Any sufficiently advanced technology is indistinguishable from magic"